microsoft/psi/tutorials/index.md

 The plot command has created a timeline visualization panel and inside it a visualizer for the Sin stream.
 Moving the mouse over the panel moves the data cursor (which is synchronized across all panels).

-If we repeat the operation on the Cos stream, a visulizer for this stream will be overlaid on the current timeline panel, resulting in a visualization like this.
+If we repeat the operation on the Cos stream, a visualizer for this stream will be overlaid on the current timeline panel, resulting in a visualization like this.

 To display the legend that's visible in the image below, simply right click on the timeline panel and select _Show/Hide Legend_.